SAP-archive/pair-distribution-app/README.md

 * For development
   * rotate every two days
   * the developer with more days in the track rotates out
   * new pair combinations are generated based on the pair weights.
-Based on its history the `pair-distribution-app` computes for each pair combination, a weight which represents how often a pair worked together.
-A higher weight means that a pair combination worked more often together than a pair with smaller weight.
-Pair generation takes the pairs with the smallest weight.
+Based on its history the `pair-distribution-app` computes for each pair combination, a weight which represents how often a pair worked together and how often a developer from the pair was in a track.
+Pair generation takes the pair with the smallest weight for a track.
+In case that more than one combination have the same weight then a random one is choosen.
 * For operations
   * rotate every week
   * for each company which do operations one operations pair is generated.
 The operations pairs are developers from the same company and have a card title `<company-name>-ops/interrupt`